How to write a proposal cover letter in 2026: Examples + free template

 Not Utilizing the Right Software

 When creating RFP responses, you need to manage digital assets while keeping everything accurate and up to date.
-With the right software, like a DAM system, you can store and manage all your project images, videos, and other media in one place.
+With the right software, like a digital asset management DAM system, you can store and manage all your project images, videos, and other media in one place.
 This makes it easy to find and incorporate the most relevant and impressive visuals into your RFP to make it more compelling.

 With a DAM, you can quickly search, access, and integrate assets from the software directly into your RFP documents.
 This means that with the right DAM integrations for your industry, you can create documents in seconds with pre-designed templates.